 Sealing a Washington State conviction.
 Even after an offense is vacated, the fact that you were charged with a crime, which was later dismissed, is still publicly available court information because the court file is open to the public (and background check companies).
 The only way to prevent the public from being able to view the court file is to make a motion to seal the court file.
 Sealing a criminal conviction is difficult under Washington law.
 The court must weigh the person’s privacy interest against the public’s desire to have an open government.
 GR 15 lays out what needs to be done in order to seal a court file.
 Note that the rule states that if there is a victim of the crime, the victim must receive notice of a motion to seal.

-Juvenile offenses.
 Compared to adult criminal offenses, juvenile offenses are much easier to seal the court record.
 It is also possible to have the court fines and restitution eliminated or converted to community service.
 Contact me if you need help in this regard.
-You an read more on Washington’s new juvenile record sealing law passed in 2015 on my blog.

 Firearms restoration.
 I also assist people who have previously lost their firearms rights petition the court to restore their rights, if the law allows.
 Contact me for more information on this.